nasa/openmct/docs/src/tutorials/index.md

 other telemetry-providing domain objects in our system; that is something we check for using the `source` property.)

-Finally, note that we also have a subscribe method, to satisfy the interface of telemetryService, but this subscribe method currently does nothing.
+Finally, note that we also have a `subscribe` method, to satisfy the interface of `telemetryService`, but this `subscribe` method currently does nothing.

 This script uses an `ExampleTelemetrySeries` class, which looks like: